zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Debbie says, “That’s a big bummer” (bummer).
 “Bumme r” is an informal word, a slang term, really, that describes something that i s very disappointing, something that makes you feel sad.
 It’s a word that was proba bly more popular twenty, thirty years ago than it is now, but you still hear it.
 De bbie continues, “I was counting on that gig to pay rent.”
 “To count (count) on” som ething or someone means to rely or depend on that thing or person.
 You are pre paring for the future based on something you are expecting to happen.
 Debbie was “ counting on the money” that she would have received from that performance,  that gig, to pay her rent.

 Harry says, “Maybe I can get some session work at t he studio.”
 A “studio” (studio) is a room or building where music is recor ded.
 “Session (session) work” refers to time spent playing an instrument or singi ng with another group or band.
-Here in Los Angeles, for example, there are a lot o f music studios and a lot of musicians, many of whom work doing session recordin gs.
+Here in Los Angeles, for example, there are a lot of music studios and a lot of musicians, many of whom work doing session recordin gs.
 They are not recording

 for their own bands.
 They are working with other mu sicians, other bands, other singers and playing with them.
 “Session work” is so mething many professional musicians count on in order to make a living – in o rder to have enough money to live.